Day trips in BC

 - Capilano Pacific trail

 - The Lions

 Find out more on the Vancouver trails website.

 If you love skiing, Vancouver is the right place for you!
 As well as skiing on the local mountains, Whistler and Mount Baker also have great slopes.
 Whistler Blackcomb has some good deals for UBC students including:

 If you need a place to stay, check out the UBC Whistler Lodge.

 There are great places to shop for outdoor equipment on 4th Avenue West at Burrard and on Broadway (9th Avenue) at Ontario.
-A good place for ski equipment is the Vancouver Snow Show.
 You may also want to join the UBC Ski and Board club.